-The 14 participating libraries (with 18 locations) in the Fine-Free Library Program, along with ACLA’s Mobile Library Services (Bookmobile), have ceased charging overdue fines on outstanding resources and materials.
+To date, 27 libraries with 49 locations are participating in the Fine-Free Library Program, along with ACLA’s Mobile Library Services (Bookmobile), have ceased charging overdue fines on outstanding resources and materials.
 The libraries have also granted amnesty on the overdue fines accrued on any items returned to their locations.
 It should be noted that charges for lost items are not waived.

 The Fine-Free Library Program was intended to eliminate the barrier that fines may present to residents.
 Removing that barrier ensures on-going access to the valuable resources and programs libraries offer, and the program is already showing encouraging results.